 Underwater Geopolitics

-The Chinese ship, the bulk carrier Yi Peng 3 (R) is anchored and being monitored by a Danish naval patrol vessels in the sea of Kattegat, near the City og Granaa in Jutland, Denmark, on Nov.
+The Chinese ship, the bulk carrier Yi Peng 3 (R), is monitored by a Danish naval patrol vessel in the sea of Kattegat, near the City of Granaa in Jutland, Denmark, on Nov.
 20, 2024.
-Denmark's navy said on Nov.
-20, 2024 it was shadowing a Chinese cargo vessel in the Baltic Sea, a day after Finland and Sweden opened investigations into suspected sabotage of two severed undersea telecoms cables.
+Denmark's Navy said on Nov.
+20, 2024, that it was shadowing a Chinese cargo vessel in the Baltic Sea, a day after Finland and Sweden opened investigations into suspected sabotage of two severed undersea telecoms cables.
 Mikkel Berg Pedersen/Ritzau Scanpix/AFP via Getty Images

 Carlo J.V.
 Caro